How To Spend 12 Hours In Segovia

 Segovia

 Segovia is a historic city in Spain’s Castile and León region, renowned for its rich architectural heritage and scenic beauty.
 Walking around, you will find the Roman Aqueduct, one of the best-preserved Roman aqueducts in the world.
-Built-in the 1st century AD, it runs for about 15 kilometres before reaching the city.
+Built in the 1st century AD, it runs for about 15 kilometres before reaching the city.
 It continues through the old town, recognized for its historical significance and well-preserved medieval architecture.

 Segovia boasts a castle that seems to have leapt straight out of a fairy tale, with its turreted towers and distinctive shape that will surely captivate your imagination.